MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

     ![Screenshot showing how to initiate a new migration project on Data Migration Assistant.](../media/3-data-migration-schema.png)

 1. On the **Select source** tab, enter the name of the source SQL Server instance, and select the **Authentication type** supported by the source SQL Server instance.
 Select **Connect**.
+Make sure **Encrypt connection** is unchecked.

-1. Select a database to migrate to Azure SQL Database, and then select **Next**.
+1. Select **AdventureWorksLT** database, and then select **Next**.

-1. On the **Select target** tab, enter the name of the source SQL Server instance, and select the **Authentication type** supported by the source SQL Server instance.
-Select **Connect**.
+1. On the **Select target** tab, enter the name of the source SQL Server instance, select **SQL Server Authentication** for **Authentication type**, and provide the SQL user credentials.

-1. Select a target database, and then select **Next**.
+1. Select **AdventureWorksLT** database, and then select **Next**.

-1. On the **Select objects** tab, select the schema objects from the source database that you want to generate the script.
+1. On the **Select objects** tab, select all schema objects from the source database.
 Select **Generate SQL script**.

     ![Screenshot showing the select objects tab on Data Migration Assistant.](../media/3-data-migration-generate.png)

-1. Review and adjust the script for objects that can't be created at the target in their current state.
+1. Once the schema has been generated, take some time to review it.
+This step involves making any necessary adjustments to the script for objects that cannot be created in their current state at the target location, which is not the case in this scenario.

 1. You can execute the script manually using Azure Data Studio, SQL Management Studio, or by selecting **Deploy schema**.
+Proceed with one of the methods.

     ![Screenshot showing the generated script on Data Migration Assistant.](../media/3-data-migration-script.png)

 ## Perform an offline migration of a SQL Server database to Azure SQL Database

-Follow the steps to perform an offline migration using Azure Data Studio.
+Follow these steps to perform an offline migration using Azure Data Studio.

 1. Launch the Migrate to Azure SQL wizard within the extension in Azure Data Studio, and then select **Migrate to Azure SQL**.